 whole vanilla beans

 Hot Pack: Wash pears; drain.
 Cut into quarters or halves; core and peel.
-Treat to prevent darkening (highly recommended).
+Treat to prevent darkening (highly recommended – I use “Fruit Fresh” which you can find in almost any store that has a canning supplies section).
 Make a light syrup (we used a 30% syrup last year and a 20% syrup this year.
-You don't have to use a syrup at all, but I recommend it because it helps preserve the texture and the color.)
-Cut up a whole vanilla bean into approximately 3/8" pieces and add them to your sugar syrup.
+You don’t have to use a syrup at all, but I recommend it because it helps preserve the texture and the color.)
+Cut up a whole vanilla bean into approximately 3/8″ pieces and add them to your sugar syrup.
 Splitting the bean down the center will help release the vanilla seeds into the syrup.
 Keep syrup hot.